dwmuller/cl-clr/README.txt

 - .. uniform syntax for properties and fields (and, in fact, all members).

-- Elimination of the need to lookup types from names, in all common usage cases.
+- Elimination of the need to lookup types from names, other than during reading or loading, in all common usage cases.

 Some of these features could be incorporated directly in RDNZL, and in fact could perform better that way.